fournip1/JPAFBOARD/README.md

 > sudo apt remove JPafBoard
 ### For windows and Mac OS.
 First install java 17 version by double clicking on the installer in the very same folder.
-Once Javinstalled, you can double click on the Java-PafBoard... jar file to launch the application.
+Once Java 17 is installed, you can double click on the Java-PafBoard... jar file to launch the application.
 ## You are an enduser

 ## You are a developper